clearhaus/gateway-api-docs/source/index.html.md

 ## Signing requests

 POST requests must be signed.
+Other requests can optionally be signed.

 The signature is an RSA signature of the HTTP body; it is represented in hex.
 The signee must be identified by the signing API key.
 Both should be provided in